Tamarindo Surf & Travel Guide for 2026

-Tamarindo also has a cracking surf infrastructure – we’d say the best in the country.
+Tamarindo has a cracking surf infrastructure – we’d say the best in the country.
 That’s mainly down to the excellent surf camps but also due to the abundance of locally and internationally owned surf schools.
-On top of that, this is a party town.
-You can hit the waves and look forward to wild nights in tropical bars blaring out the reggae.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This guide is just one part of our complete guide to surfing in Costa Rica
+>>This guide is just one part of our complete guide to surfing in Costa Rica

 Tamarindo surf at a glance